10 minutes read

 What is IMO?

 IMO is characterized by the presence of abnormal and excessive methanogenic archaea in the gastrointestinal (GI) tract, causing non-specific GI symptoms such as flatulence, abdominal discomfort, pain, and nausea.
-Contrary to its close relative SIBO, which often has diarrhoeal presentations, IMO is associated with constipation (1, 2).
+IMO is sometimes known as methane-dominant SIBO.
+Contrary to SIBO, which often has diarrhoeal presentations, IMO is associated with constipation (1, 2).
 It is estimated that at least 33% of patients with unexplained GI symptoms or those with irritable bowel syndrome (IBS) are affected by IMO (1).

 Why does a high level of methane in the breath confirm IMO?